Universal-Connect-Project/ucw-app/ADAPTERS.md

 1. Create a folder in the packages folder for your adapter
 1. Add a test institution to the [default institution list](./apps/server/cachedDefaults/ucwInstitutionsMapping.json) with aggregator support defined for your institution.
 1. Build your adapter
+1. Import your adapter in [adapterSetup.ts](./apps/server/src/adapterSetup.ts) on your forked version of this repo
 1. Write unit, integration, and e2e tests
 1. Bundle and publish your adapter to npm
 1. When your adapter package is ready for production use, then you'll need to gain access to the UCP institution list to update the list of institutions you support(This functionality is in progress by the UCP team)